OlivierBernard/physics_informed_nn_education/README.md

 # physics_informed_nn_education
-the goal of thisa repo to learn how to play with physics-informed neural network using python.
+The goal of this repo is to learn how to play with physics-informed neural network using pytorch.
 This repo is for educational purposes